‘Scorpion’ season 2 exclusive: The real Walter O’Brien on TV adaptation, collaborations, show impact

 “Scorpion” has taken some big risks with their story lines, something that not a lot of other procedural shows do: How involved are you in creating the stories on the show and are any of them based on real life experiences?

 At the beginning of every season I give about fifty stories to the writers along with examples of cool gadgets and technology that we’ve either used or developed, to fashion MacGyver-type solutions.
 The solutions are grounded in reality.
-Examples can be found on YouTube here and here.
-(Author’s note: We’ve also embedded them below.)

 The other piece I give writers is the good, the bad, and ugly of how members of Team Scorpion learned to trust each other.
 I explain the high-IQ dynamic you commonly see among a group of technically minded people or engineers.
 I also show how the contractors with Scorpion Computer Services get “supernannied” by high-EQ consultants, also at Scorpion Computer Services.
 Those Supernannies are the great communicators between an engineering team or programmer and the client with the funded need.
 Those same dynamics apply to Team Scorpion, and aspects of those interpersonal dynamics make their way into the script of each Scorpion series television show.